Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ## Step 2: Central Main image

-The original idea was to create and animation for the photos of the superhero that I took for that purpose but after creating the draft of the HTML realice that visually was not necessary.
-All the other content involve movement and saw  that if the center one was still will be like the anchor of the rest of the images and the idea was that all the other histories are related to that one, reason I  decided that actually was better that center superhero image stay still as work as an anchor for the other ones.
+The original idea was to create and animation for the superhero.To be able to do so took several photos but after creating the draft of the HTML realice that visually was not necessary.
+All the other content involve movement and saw  that if the center image was still will work as an anchor for the rest of the images.
+The idea was that all the other histories were related to that one, reason I  decided that actually was better that the center superhero image stay still as work as an anchor for the other ones.

 ### About the process:

 * What tools have you used and why?

-- For the production of this narration was needed a camera and a photo-editor.
+- For the production of this narration was needed a camera, hand-made costume and a photo-editor.
   The first idea was to create a gif for that reason I shoot several pictures but afterwards decide was better to keep the main image still as an ankor for the rest of the histories on the web page.
 As I would like to keep the idea to use homemade costume as a superhero,  emphasize the iconography of the comics ( stars coming from the background as wonder woman posters) and change the red color of the superhero cape.
 For that reason was needed it a photo editor.
 I decided to use Photoshop as im used to work with that  program and like the different type of brushes and edition option that we can implement.
-- The original photo was created with my son that is the main character and try different position to try to find an angle that shows as him with the arm extended and a hand made costume as they were playing in the house to make it more natural and close to everyone.
+- The original photo was created with my son that is the main character.
+Tried different position until could  find an angle that shows  him with the arm extended and with a hand made costume (as they were playing in the house to make it more natural and close to everyone ).

-The image of wonder woman were taken the idea of the stars.
+The image of wonder woman were the idea of the stars was taken .

 ![](img/wonderwoman.png)

 * What do you portray with your work?

 With the picture want to transmit that my son is a superhero for me.
-Select to use a homemade costume with regular things we have at home as is a daily home game and not posing for a scene.
+Select to use a homemade costume with regular things we have at home, as is a daily home game and not posing for a scene.
 Taking a more natural context that anyone can see on his daily life   while kids are playing at home.
 On my daily life my son is my superhero.

 * How did the process of creating your production work?

-- first I used a camera to shoot a serie of photos as the original idea was to used them to create a gif.
-In total around 3 sets of 80 photos were shot for that purpose.
+- First I used a camera to shoot a serie of photos as the original idea was to used them to create a gif.
+In total around 3 sets of around 80 photos were shot for that purpose.
 - After the decision to maintain this main image still I overlook all the ones I had and select one to work on.
 - The image was imported to Photoshop where I:
 1. remove the background to have it transparent ( that way integrate better on the web page).